dbuscombe-usgs/doodle_labeller/README.md

 11. `merge.py` will only use chunks if any image dimension is less than 10000 pixels
 12. `merge.py` now makes a semi-transparent overlay figure (like `doodler.py` does)

+### 7/24/20

+1. the per class predictions are now median-filtered before used in MAP estimation
+2. defaults should be `theta_col` = `compat_col` = 120 (?)
+3. updated README with explanation about the implementation of the CRF (see `CRF implementation details`	above)
+4. probabilities per class now float16 to save disk space
+5. the mres file now shows your annotations as well as the label image, side by side.
+Numerous uses...
+6. got rid of some annoying warning message so the screen printout is easier to read

+### 7/29/20
+1. removed `doodler_optim.py` (optim can now be specified as a config file parameter, `optim=True`)
+2. good general parameters now hard-coded: `compat_col` = 120, `theta_col` = 100
+3. fixed plotting errors so 1-class labels show in mres file, and zeros in final label image dealt with so they don't skew color scale
+4. smaller `search` range
+5. simplified `merge.py` and made it more consistent with `doodler.py`, using same function calls.
+Now it doesn't do an additional CRF inference step, just the merging of existing labels
+6. tidied example images and labels
+7. changed algo that converts probabilities per class to final label image.
+A class is assigned if its probability is 2(1/N) where N is the number of classes, or 1/N if N=2
+8. if `-c` flag is missing, it prompts you to pick a config file manually/graphically
+9. no longer makes a `_probs_per_class.npy` file (not necessary going forward)

 <!--